mmore500/waves/blog/_posts/2020-07-31-wrapped-d3-visualizations.md

 ```
 < And an image of the output here >

-Blurb that an older version had already been wrapped by Emily Dolson, but it needed to be updated and revamped.
+Blurb that an older version had already been wrapped by [Dr. Emily Dolson](#check-out-these-wonderful-people:), but it needed to be updated and revamped.

 ### Wrapping a Library
 Discuss the goals and methods of wrapping the library.
 Each D3 module has its own header file.
 Here's an example of how we want to be able to use D3.js through C++ to create the same simple graph: